-Services that are covered for you What you must pay when you get these services Outpatient Hospital Observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
-You pay \$325 copayment for Medicare-covered outpatient hospital services per stay.
+Services that are covered for you What you must pay when you get these services In- Network What you must pay when you get these services Out- of-Network Outpatient Hospital Observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at www.medicare.gov/Pubs/pdf/11435-Are-You- an-Inpatient-or-Outpatient.pdf or by calling 1-800- MEDICARE (1-800-633-4227).
-TTY users call 1-877-486- 2048.
+This fact sheet is available on the Web at www.medicare.gov/Pubs/pdf/11435- Are-You-an-Inpatient-or- Outpatient.pdf or by calling 1-800- MEDICARE (1-800-633-4227).
+TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
+You pay \$350 for observation stays.
+Copayment is applied per stay.
+You pay 30% coinsurance for observation stays.
+Copayment is applied per stay.